aj-grant/mvmr-measurement-error/README.md

 # mvmr-measurement-error

-Provides R code to implement a method for multivariable Mendelian randomization which accounts for measurement error on exposures, as described in:
+R code to implement a method for multivariable Mendelian randomization which accounts for measurement error on exposures, as described in:

 Zhu, Jiazheng, Burgess, Stephen and Grant, Andrew J. (2022).
 Bias in multivariable Mendelian randomization studies due to measurement error on exposures. [arXiv:2203.08668](https://arxiv.org/abs/2203.08668)